oheyjesse/chicken-in/README.md

 • Legiable source code and annotations to allow for future independant developemnt.

-• Initial loggin details handed to the client.
+• Initial login details handed to the client.

 <br>
 <br>